Liston College

 Liston College is a school in Henderson, Auckland, New Zealand, for year seven to 13 boys and offers a Catholic education to its students.
 It was the second school opened by the Christian Brothers in Auckland.
 It was named after Archbishop Liston (1881–1976), the seventh Catholic Bishop of Auckland (1929–1970).
 The school was founded in 1974 to serve the Catholic families of West Auckland and to absorb the growing number of boys who travelled daily to St Peter's College in central Auckland.

-Roll

-Liston College has a diverse, multicultural roll.
-In 2018 its ethnic composition was 5% Sri Lankan, 9% Maori, 31% New Zealand European, 11% Samoan, 10% Indian, 4% Tongan, 4% African, 13% Southeast Asian and 18% Other.
-The college excels in sporting and cultural activities.
-Academically, the school offers for senior years the National Certificate of Educational Achievement assessment system (NCEA).

 History

 Beginnings

 Archbishop Liston of Auckland had, for some years, intended to establish a Catholic boys' school in Henderson.
 At first it was envisioned that it would be staffed by a community of Oblates of Mary Immaculate.
 But this did not happen and, eventually, the mission was entrusted to the Christian Brothers.
 From 1967 until 1974, St Dominic's Catholic College, an all-girls school founded in Northcote in 1952 and relocated to Henderson in 1967, was the only Catholic high school in West Auckland.